 A career change coach has been a well-kept secret.
 Have you ever thought about changing your career?
-According to multiple websites, not only do nearly one out of every three people, want to change their career, but the average person will change careers 5-7 times in their lifetime.
+According to multiple websites, not only does nearly one out of every three people want to change their career, but the average person will change careers 5-7 times in their lifetime.
 While there are many reasons why people want to change their careers, this will help you decide if a coach can help you.

 Let us not get into this debate.
 Because for now, our focus is on a career change coach.
-Although dissatisfied with their job, people have no intact plan or motivation to transit from one career to another because it requires a lot of guts and courage.
+Although dissatisfied with their job, people have no intact plan or motivation to transfer from one career to another because it requires a lot of guts and courage.

 However, taking help from a career change coach can ease the process for you and increase the chances of success.